jeremymcwilliams/intro-R-fall-2019/README.md

 # intro-R-fall-2019
 Workshop 1 of fall 2019 workshop series.
+Link to this page: https://bit.ly/R-workshop1

 ### Info for logging in to Rstudio Server